CodingItWrong/outsidein.dev/book/react/6-writing-data.md

    function handleSubmit(e) {
 ```

-Then, we'll make `TextField` a controlled component, reading its value from the `name` state item and writing changes back using `setName`:
+Then, we'll make `TextField` a controlled component, reading its value from the `name` state item and writing changes back using `setName` in the normal React way:

 ```diff
  return (